Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Season Stats

-- With 23 targets in the red zone this season, Hill has been on the receiving end of 22.8% of his team's 101 red zone pass attempts.
+- Hill has seen the ball thrown his way 23 times in the red zone this season, 22.8% of his team's 101 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Bengals.